Filling and flavorful spicy peanut tempeh bowl with roasted broccoli and kale.

 - Plate by adding rice, roasted broccoli, and a handful of kale to a bowl, then top with the peanut tempeh and sauce.

 I only tested with natural peanut butter, which only contains peanuts or peanuts and salt.
 Other jars of peanut butter with added oils and sweeteners may alter the taste.

 - Category: main course

 - Cuisine: American

-Keywords: peanut tempeh bowl, tempeh bowl, tempeh buddha bowl, spicy tempeh bowl
+Keywords: peanut tempeh, tempeh rice bowl, tempeh bowl, tempeh buddha bowl, spicy tempeh bowl